 This disorder–a progressive thinning of the cornea–is the most common corneal dystrophy in the U.S., affecting one in every 2000 Americans.
 It is more prevalent in teenagers and adults in their 20s.
 Keratoconus arises when the middle of the cornea thins and gradually bulges outward, forming a rounded cone shape.
 This abnormal curvature changes the cornea’s refractive power, producing moderate to severe distortion (astigmatism) and blurriness (nearsightedness) of vision.
-Keratoconus may also cause swelling and a sight-impairing scarring of the tissue.
+Keratoconus may also cause swelling and sight-impairing scarring of the tissue.

 Studies indicate that keratoconus stems from one of several possible causes: